etijskens/wetppr/docs/evaluation.md

 - Learn how slow Python functions can be sped up by converting them to either C++ or Fortran.

 - First develop code on your local machine.
 In general, local development and debugging are more user friendly.

-- Once things work, migrate your code for further testing to one of the UAntwerp HPC clusters.
+Once things work, migrate your code for further testing to one of the UAntwerp HPC clusters.
+The disadvantage is that you have to set up your local development environment yourself.
+Students of this course are free to choose wether they develop on their local machine or not.
+However, migration of your code to the cluster is mandatory.

 Learning is an incremental process.
 Especially for scientific software development the following is a good approach: